Nalmefene for Alcohol Addiction Treatment: How It Works, Uses, Dosage, Side Effects, Alternatives

 Did you know most health insurance plans cover substance use disorder treatment?
 Check your coverage online now.

-Is Nalmefene FDA Approved?
+Is Nalmefene FDA-approved?

 Yes, nalmefene is FDA-approved in the United States.
 In May 2023, the FDA approved Opvee, a nalmefene hydrochloride nasal spray, for emergency treatment of known or suspected opioid overdose in individuals aged 12 and older.
-Subsequently, in August 2024, the FDA approved Zurnai, a nalmefene hydrochloride auto-injector, for the same indication.

 What Is the Mechanism of Action of Nalmefene?